anilkumbalam/tenet-content/articles/wp3-gnss-positioning.md

 When these assumptions are incorrect, even slightly, positioning errors grow rapidly.

-## GNSS Is a Time Measurement Problem First
+## GNSS Is Fundamentally a Time Measurement System

-As established previously, GNSS pseudorange measurements are fundamentally **time measurements**.
+A GNSS receiver never measures its position directly.
+Instead, it measures the time taken for signals to travel from multiple satellites to the receiver.
+These signal travel times are expressed as pseudoranges, from which the receiver estimates its position.

-A timing error of:
+A timing error of the following order translates directly into a position error of approximately:

 - 1 microsecond → \~300 meters